 - Effect of drug treatment or toxin on cell

-- Effect of changing protein component of the cell at the different stage of tissue differentiation and development.
+- Effect of changing protein components of the cell at the different stages of tissue differentiation and development.

 Analyzing 2D-PAGE patterns with different proteomic databases

 Peptide fractions are collected and then analyzed by MALDI-MS to determine an accurate mass of each peptide in that sample.
-Now using web-based programs like Mascot or protein Prospector, these peptide-mass-fingerprint are compared with the databases of trypsin peptide mass fingerprints generated from sequences of known proteins.
+Now using web-based programs like Mascot or protein Prospector, this peptide-mass-fingerprint is compared with the databases of trypsin peptide mass fingerprints generated from sequences of known proteins.
 Proteins can then be identified if any match is found with the fingerprint from the database.